Ahmed-Nasr-hassan/demo-app-devops/README.md

 ### Docker Build and Push Pipeline

-The Docker build pipeline (`docker-build-push.yml`) is triggered on:
+The Docker build pipeline (`ci-docker-build-push.yml`) is triggered on:
 - Push to main branch
-- Pull requests to main branch
 - Changes in the `Microservices/` directory

 The pipeline: